 Many of my clients have come to me after being burnt by the copywriting equivalent of a supermarket cheapie.

 On paper it makes sense.
 Same product, lower cost.

-But there’s a cost to buying cheap.
-Behind that cheap price is more time and money you need to spend.
+But there is a cost to buying cheap.
+Behind a cheap price is often additional time and money you need to spend.

 The time it takes to handhold an inexperienced writer